Skip to main content Skip to footer

 • Laura Valdes, Assistant District Attorney, CPS Unit, Bexar County District Attorney’s Office

-• Mauro Valdez, Supervising Attorney, CPS Unit, Bexar County District Attorney’s Office
+• Mauro Valdez, TBLS Board Certified in Child Welfare Law, Supervising Attorney, CPS Unit, Bexar County District Attorney’s Office

-• Mark Zuniga, TBLS Board Certified in Child Welfare Law, Staff Attorney, Texas Justice Court Training Center
+• Mark Zuniga, Staff Attorney, Texas Justice Court Training Center

 Included in the program at no cost to the participant:

-• All participants will receive approximately 15-20 hours of free MCLE (including ethics hours).
-In addition, participants will be assigned to watch up to 4.25 hours of free MCLE in preparation for the TST Contested Hearings Pilot, which will be built upon during the live training, and will have the opportunity to claim up to an additional 3 hours of self-study MCLE.
+• In addition, participants will be assigned to watch several webinars in preparation for the TST Contested Hearings Course, which will be built upon during the live training.
+These assigned webinars will provide up to an additional 4 to 6 hours of free MCLE credit for participants.

 • In-person training days include complimentary breakfast, lunch, and afternoon snacks.